-Seek medical attention if you have any of the signs and symptoms of an AVM, such as headaches, dizziness, vision problems, seizures and changes in thinking or neurological function.
-Many AVMs are currently discovered incidentally, often after a CT scan or an MRI is obtained for reasons not directly related to the AVM.
+Seek medical attention if you have any of the symptoms of an AVM, such as headaches, dizziness, vision problems, seizures, and changes in thinking or neurological function.
+Many AVMs are found during testing for a different condition, often after a CT scan or an MRI is obtained for reasons not directly related to the AVM.

-AVMs result from development of abnormal direct connections between arteries and veins, but experts don't understand why this happens.
+AVMs result from the development of irregular connections between arteries and veins, but experts don't understand why this happens.
 Certain genetic changes might play a role, but most types are not usually inherited, which means passed down in families.

 Rarely, having a family history of AVMs can increase your risk.
 But most types of AVMs aren't inherited.

-Certain hereditary conditions may increase your risk of AVM.
-These include hereditary hemorrhagic telangiectasia (HHT), also called Osler-Weber-Rendu syndrome.
+Certain hereditary conditions can increase your risk of AVM.
+These include hereditary hemorrhagic telangiectasia, which is also called Osler-Weber-Rendu syndrome.

-To diagnose an AVM, your doctor will review your symptoms and perform a physical examination.
+To diagnose an AVM, your health care provider will review your symptoms and perform a physical examination.

-He or she may listen for a sound called bruit.
+The provider may listen for a sound called bruit.
 Bruit is a whooshing sound caused by very rapid blood flow through the arteries and veins of an AVM.
 It sounds like water rushing through a narrow pipe.
-Bruit may interfere with hearing or sleep or cause emotional distress.
+Bruit can interfere with your hearing or sleep or cause emotional distress.

 Tests commonly used to help diagnose AVM include: